 AI/ACD is caused by systemic inflammation that results in immune cell activation and formation of numerous cytokines [66].
 Cytokines are chemical messengers of the body that mediate immune or inflammatory response and include tumor necrosis factor, interleukin-1, and the interferons.
 Over time, the impact of these messengers is to decrease absorption of iron, restrict iron trafficking, and interrupt the release of iron required for RBC production [6].
 Additional pathogenic factors related to chronic inflammation include suppression of erythropoietin activity and shortening of RBC lifespan [66].
-Older adults tend to have increased levels of pro-inflammatory cytokines secondary to multiple comorbid illnesses.
+Independent of defined chronic disease states, the aging process itself is accompanied by an increase in proinflammatory cytokines and reactive oxygen species that may induce a state of low-grade chronic inflammation.
+In addition, older adults tend to have increased levels of pro-inflammatory cytokines secondary to multiple comorbid illnesses.
 As a result, AI/ACD is significantly more common in older patients, particularly those with chronic disorders [17].

 It is important to note that anemia in elderly patients may be multifactorial-the result of a combination of chronic disease, blood loss, and/or vitamin deficiencies [17].
-A varying percentage (25% to 85%) of patients with AI/ACD also suffer from true iron deficiency, which is often the result of concomitant or unrelated gastrointestinal bleeding or blood loss from therapeutic procedures (e.g., hemodialysis)
+A varying percentage (25% to 85%) of patients with AI/ACD also suffer from true iron deficiency, which is often the result of concomitant or unrelated gastrointestinal bleeding or blood loss from therapeutic procedures (e.g., hemodialysis) [66].

-[66].
 A confirmed diagnosis requires that other etiologies have been excluded.
 In difficult cases, bone marrow aspiration/biopsy may be necessary to confirm the diagnosis.
 In patients with true AI/ ACD, the severity of the anemia correlates to the severity of the underlying medical condition.
 When the underlying condition is treated, AI/ACD usually improves [17].

 A prospective, multi-institutional cohort study was performed to characterize anemia in elderly nursing home residents.
-In healthy younger adults, erythropoiesis increases in response to anemia or hypoxia.
-However, the study found that erythropoietic response is lower with advancing age, which may be in part due to unrecognized renal dysfunction [9].
+In healthy young adults, erythropoiesis increases in response to anemia or hypoxia; this study found that compensatory erythropoiesis diminishes with advancing age, attributable in part to unrecognized renal dysfunction [9].
 Lower responses were also associated with chronic conditions like rheumatoid arthritis and cancer.